Complexity Beyond Incentives: The Critical Role of Reporting Language: Introduction

 Overall, our findings highlight the challenges of accurately reporting multi-attribute preferences and show how complexity interacts with cognitive and strategic factors to generate misreporting.
-Sequential Serial Dictatorship (SD-CHOICE) delivers the strongest performance, combining strategic simplicity with a cognitively simple interface.
-When SD-CHOICE is not feasible, our evidence favors standard reporting over bundles rather than simplified formats—such as those used in practice in China—which fail to improve accuracy even when aligned with underlying preferences.
+Sequential Serial Dictatorship (SD-CHOICE) performs best in our experiment, combining simple incentives with a simple interface.
+When sequential implementation is not feasible, our evidence favors the full-ranking interface over attribute-based formats, which fail to improve accuracy even when aligned with the underlying preference domain.

 \textbf{Literature}.
 This paper relates to four strands of research.
 First, work on the costs of eliciting multi-attribute preferences shows that rich reporting is hard both technologically and cognitively. \citet{Compte2004} formalize limits to communication and elicitation when preferences are high-dimensional.
 In combinatorial environments, \citet{Parkes2005} shows how package structure and complementarities strain elicitation and computation.
-From a behavioral angle, \citet{Milgrom2009,Milgrom2011} argue that multi-attribute trade-offs tax attention and working memory, predicting systematic error and heuristic reporting.
+From a behavioral angle, \citet{Milgrom2009,Milgrom2011} argues that multi-attribute trade-offs tax attention and working memory, predicting systematic error and heuristic reporting.
 In large-scale course allocation, \citet{Budish2011} introduces an approximate competitive equilibrium mechanism (A-CEEI) that requires bidding for courses with fake money instead of ranking course bundles, and \citet{Budish2022} document that participants can communicate preferences accurately enough to realize the efficiency and fairness benefits of A-CEEI.
 But preference-reporting mistakes are common and meaningfully harm mechanism performance. \citet{sonmez2010course} provide further evidence that course-assignment environments induce nontrivial reporting frictions.
 We build on this strand by separating the complexity of underlying preferences from the complexity of the reporting task and by benchmarking reports against a known ground truth.